What is a bartending certificate?

 Bartending licences are usually issued by bartending schools on completion of a course, and these vary in length and commitment.
 In Australia, there is no universal requirement for a ‘bartending licence’, only for the RSA certificate.
 This serves a similar function by ensuring bartenders have the necessary skills and knowledge to serve alcohol responsibly and legally.

-Some candidates choose to obtain advanced certifications or specialised training that will typically add value to your business.
+Some bartenders choose to obtain advanced certifications or specialised training that will typically add value to your business.
 Some examples are:

-• Leadership and management courses: For bartenders striving to take on supervisory roles or manage teams, leadership training can be useful.
+- Leadership and management courses: For bartenders aiming to take on supervisory roles or manage teams, leadership training can be useful.
 These courses typically cover things like conflict resolution, team management and shift coordination.

 Why does RSA certification matter for employers?